 How Do Snakes Perform Sex?

 Male snakes are well-equipped!
-They possess two independent sets of reproductive systems – including the whole package of penis (hemipenis in snakes), testes, ducts, and associated gear.
+They possess two independent sets of reproductive systems – including the whole package of hemipenis, testes, ducts, and associated gear.
 They have an independent set on either side of the body (guess male snakes have two good sides!).

 When snakes mate, the male will rub up against the female to elicit a response.
 Since mating can be intensely competitive between males, the successful male will insert one hemipenis into the cloaca of the female to transfer his sperm.

 Interesting factoid: turtles and crocodilians only have a single penis.
-(Hey, what’s wrong with having just one penis!?)
+(Hey, what’s wrong with having just one!?)
+Another interesting fact: crocodiles might be smarter than you think!
+See my article How Smart are Crocodiles?
+Can They Cooperate, Communicate…Use Tools?

-You might be interested in my article about Komodo dragon sex and their forked penises.
+You might also be interested in my article about Komodo dragon sex and their forked hemipenis.
 Dragons take sex seriously and males can kill competitors for the opportunity to mate.

 What are Snake Hemipenes and How Do They Work?

 Male squamates (snakes and lizards) have a pair of sex organs referred to as the hemipenes (plural).
 There’s a single hemipenis on each side within the pair.
 The tricky part about each hemipenis is that it is usually stored inverted in a pocket within the body.
 (To us male humans this sounds like it could be uncomfortable!
-Imagine a sock rolled inside-out.)
+Imagine a sock rolled inside-out that must be unrolled every time before use.)

 This means that the hemipenis is stored inside-out within the body of the male snake.

 When it is time to mate, the hemipenis is deployed for reproduction by being everted via erectile tissue.
-(As we all know, erectile tissue is also what makes the human penis such a useful tool.)
+(As we all know, erectile tissue is what makes the male human reproductive organ such a useful tool.)

 How does the Snake’s Hemipenis Become Everted?